iterative/dvc.org/content/docs/command-reference/plots/show.md

 $ dvc plots show --html-template .dvc/plots/mypage.html
 ```

-You can also make it the default HTML template by setting it as `dvc config`
+You can also make it the default HTML template by setting it with DVC config
-parameter `plots.html_template`.
+option [`plots.html_template`].

 ```cli
 $ dvc config plots.html_template plots/mypage.html